jaykybert/assignment-jaykybert/README.md

   - End of game text displaying the winner (accounts for ties).
   - Toast messages that notify the user if a line is already drawn, out-of-bounds, or if they haven't picked any players in the menu.
   - Toast message at the end of the game with all player names and their respective scores.
+  - Refresh icon on the toolbar that allows for a player to restart the game with the current settings.